Fallen Angels (American TV series)

-Fallen Angels is an American neo-noir anthology television series that ran from August 1, 1993 to November 19, 1995 on the Showtime pay cable station and was produced by Propaganda Films.
+Fallen Angels is an American neo-noir anthology television series that ran from August 1, 1993, to November 19, 1995, on the Showtime pay cable station and was produced by Propaganda Films.
 No first-run episodes were shown in 1994.

 The series was executive produced by Sydney Pollack and produced by Steve Golin and others.
 The theme song was written by Elmer Bernstein and the original music was written by Peter Bernstein.

+Each episode is based on a story by a noted hardboiled crime writer, including Raymond Chandler, Jim Thompson, Cornell Woolrich, James Ellroy, Evan Hunter, Mickey Spillane, Dashiell Hammett and Walter Mosley.

 Period torch songs by performers like Patti Page and Billie Holiday were used periodically.

 In Europe, the show is known as Perfect Crimes and shown in France on Canal +, and in the United Kingdom.

-Series overview

-The series is set in somber Los Angeles, after World War II and prior to the election of American president John F. Kennedy.

-The episodes, although filmed in color, mimicked what had been done by Hollywood filmmakers during the film noir era of the 1940s and 1950s in terms of tone, look, and story content.

-The television program was produced using top-notch directors, well-known hard-boiled fiction writers, experienced screenplay writers, inventive cinematographers (who recreated the film noir images), and actors.
-The art direction gave the series the ambiance and historical look required of a show devoted to noir set in Los Angeles.

-A few known actors went behind the camera to direct a few episodes.
-They include: Tom Cruise, Tom Hanks, and Kiefer Sutherland.

-Each episode in season 1 begins with a cool and restrained jazz score as the sultry character Fay Friendly (Lynette Walden) explained to the audience what would develop in the episode.
-Each episode in season 2 begins with a prologue voiced by Miguel Ferrer which explained to the audience the episode's events and who the main characters were.

-Neo-noir novelist James Ellroy said of the show: "It's a roll call of tormented souls confronting their monsters within; it's a picaresque look at Los Angeles back in the forties.
-It's the world of pulp on celluloid, pure translations that augment the stark power of great short fiction."